thomas2110781014/ssoapt-nginx-certbot-golang-postgres-php/README.md

 Now become root, or make sure your user is allowed to use `docker`.

+Make sure your server has port 80 and 443 exposed to the Internet.

 Clone this repo to your machine.

 Before the first run, get a Let's Encrypt certificate by executing the bash script `./init-letsencrypt.sh`.